extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/overview.rst

 IP Fabric, all links in the Clos topology are Layer 3 links.
 A data center PoD built with IP fabrics supports dual-homing of network endpoints using multiswitch port channel interfaces formed between a pair of VDX switches participating in a vLAG.
 This pair of leaf switches is called a vLAG pair.
-For more details on the design considerations for IP fabric, refer to the `Data Center Architecture Solution Design Guide
+For more details on the design considerations for IP Fabric, refer to the `IP Fabric Design Guide
 <https://www.extremenetworks.com/resources/extreme-validated-design/extreme-ip-fabric-architecture/>`_

 .. figure:: ../../_static/images/solutions/dcfabric/ip_fabric_dual_home.png